orchestral/toolkit-docs/testbench/the-basic/databases.md

 }
 ```

-You can also set specific database connection to be used by adding `--database` options:
+You can also set specific database connections to be used by adding `--database` options:

 ```php{10}
 class TestCase extends \Orchestra\Testbench\TestCase